What is social marketing?

 In social marketing, the aim is to change the behaviour of people to their benefit or to the benefit of society as a whole.

-Social marketing uses the same marketing techniques as commercial sector marketing: following a staged planning process; identification of the target segment; conducting market research to understand the customer; and consideration of the marketing mix – product, price, place, and promotion.
+Social marketing uses the same marketing techniques as commercial sector marketing: following a staged planning process; identifying the target segment; conducting market research to understand the customer; and considering the marketing mix – product, price, place, and promotion.

 The four Ps are still relevant in social marketing